daily-scrum/domain_neutral/README.md

 # DescriptorModel

-Model framework for for domain neutral classes, such as Descriptor which is fundamental for every database to describe characteristics of an object.
+Model framework for domain neutral classes, such as Descriptor which is fundamental for every database to describe characteristics of an object.
 Example of descriptors:
   * Role
   * State or Status